skx/overseer/README.md

 * FTP
 * HTTP & HTTPS
    * Note that no certificate validation is coded explicitly.
+* IMAPS
+   * Use `mail.example.com must run imaps insecure` to skip TLS validation.
 * ping
 * redis
 * rsync
 * SMTP
 * SSH

-Tests for `imap`, and other protocols, are missing.
+Tests for other protocols will be added based upon need & demand.

 ## Address Families